 The challenge here arises from limited knowledge and visibility when it comes to asset maintenance.

-Many businesses still use manual inspection to track their assets.
+Many businesses still use a manual inspection to track their assets.

 While this is not wrong per se, it takes a lot of time and effort to do so-workers may even miss important details when evaluating company assets.